OpsMx/oes-birger/examples/local-deploy/README.md

 1. `sh setup.sh` to create keys.
 1. `sh run-controller.sh` to run the controller.
 1. `sh run-agent.sh` to run the agent.
-1. `docker run -d --name  whoami -P traefik/whoami --port 8300` to run the whoami service, on port 8300.
+1. `docker run -d --name whoami --rm -P traefik/whoami --port 8300` to run the whoami service, on port 8300.
+This will run in the backround.
+To stop it, use `docker stop whoami` which will stop it and remove it.

 If any of the ports used need to be changed, edit the configs or command lines.